wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-start/includes/key-roles.md

 >![Executive sponsor](../media/exec-sponsors.png)

 What we know is that most employees aren't willing to use new technology rolled out by their organization.
 Having an executive sponsor can help.
 In transformation projects where the CEO was either fairly or very visible, the project was either very successful or extremely successful.
-A well-defined set of financial and operational targets lead to an "extremely successful" transformation*. (* Various third-party and Microsoft-based research)
+A well-defined set of financial and operational targets lead to an "extremely successful" transformation (as shown in various third-party and Microsoft-based research).

 Identify and empower your executive sponsor to be a consistently visible part of your change program.
 This supports sustained use of the new tools and overall transformation.
 Consistent communications are key.
 Here are ways your executive sponsors can communicate their support for the project: